 ch = chain stitch; sc = single crochet stitch; dc = double crochet stitch; sl st = slip stitch.

-† Note: the base of an sc refers to the actual part of the single crochet stitch which attaches the stitch to the ch loop or space made in a previous round.
+† Note: the stem of an sc refers to the actual part of the single crochet stitch which attaches the stitch to the ch loop or space made in a previous round.
+In both rounds 3 and 5, the stem refer to the back stem because the work is being done on the backside of the petals.

 I hope some of you do try out this pattern; if you do, and should find something wrong with it or something which is unclear, please write me a note about it.
 I'd also love to hear what you make with the squares...Happy crocheting!